mitmproxy/mitmproxy/docs/src/content/concepts-protocols.md

   contents, but potentially affects the order in which messages are sent.
 - *Push Promises*: mitmproxy currently does not advertise support for HTTP/2 Push Promises.
 - *Cleartext HTTP/2*: mitmproxy currently does not support unencrypted HTTP/2 (h2c).

+## HTTP/3

+HTTP/3 support in mitmproxy is based on [aioquic](https://github.com/aiortc/aioquic).
+Mitmproxy's HTTP/3 functionality is still experimental and only available in reverse proxy mode.

+##### Known Limitations

+- *Replay*: Client Replay is currently broken.
+- *Supported Versions*: mitmproxy currently only supports QUIC Version 1.
+Version 2 (RFC 9369) is not supported yet.
+- *Implementation Compatibility*: mitmproxy's HTTP/3 support has only been extensively tested with cURL.
+  Other implementations are likely to exhibit bugs.

 ## WebSocket